Wil Jones (basketball coach): Maryland Terrapins and University of the District of Columbia

 After a stint as an assistant for Lefty Driesell at Maryland, where he recruited excellent African American players, Jones was named head coach at the University of the District of Columbia in 1979 and won the 1982 Division II national title.
 Sports Illustrated noted Wil Jones’ recruiting talent, "In the most amazing recruiting coup the college game has seen in recent years, the coach persuaded 6'11", 215-pound Earl Jones (no relation), the most highly publicized high school player in the nation last season, to forsake the glamorous heavyweights of Division I for Division II UDC."
 Earl Jones had been recruited by the top programs in the country, but had an uncertain academic future.

 Wil Jones is appreciated for hiring NCAA’s first Female Assistant Basketball Coach Cheryl Roberts at UDC in 1981.

 Coach Jones also recruited leaper Michael Britt who teamed with Earl Jones to lead the UDC Firebirds back to back NCAA Division II Final Fours, where they were runners-up in 1983.

 In 1988, eligibility irregularities were found in Jones' UDC program.
 The school had to forfeit 11 games for playing an ineligible transfer and he was reassigned and then fired.
 However, after five years Jones was reinstated as head coach by legal order.

 Norfolk State Spartans

 In 1999, Jones moved to Norfolk State, citing a desire to coach at the Division I level.
 He was head coach for the Spartans for three seasons, compiling a record of 34–52.

 Death

 Wil Jones died of Pancreatic cancer in Virginia Beach, Virginia on March 12, 2014.
 John Thompson sums up Wil Jones’ personality and basketball status in the Washington D.C. area when he told Sports Illustrated in 1980, “He was the Muhammad Ali of basketball.
 He was an extremely confident person on the court, and he could be very aggravating, but I like him.”

 Family

 Jones' brother Frank Jones, Sr. resides in Maryland.
+His wife Gail Tate-Jones resides in Virginia Beach.
 He has one son William S. Jones Jr. and three grandsons (Los Angeles California) and nephews Frank Jones Jr, Frank Jones III, nieces Tia Jones and Kristy Jones of Maryland.